cockroachdb/docs/src/current/cockroachcloud/create-your-cluster.md

 You cannot currently remove regions once they have been added.
 {{site.data.alerts.end}}

+After creating a multi-region cluster deployed on AWS, you can optionally [set up AWS PrivateLink (Limited Access)]({% link cockroachcloud/network-authorization.md %}#aws-privatelink) so that incoming connections to your cluster from applications or services running in your AWS account flow over private AWS network infrastructure rather than the public internet.

+Private connectivity is not available for {{ site.data.products.serverless }} clusters on GCP.

 Click **Next: Capacity**.

 ## Step 4.
 Provision cluster capacity